HumanCompatibleAI/eirli/cloud/README.md

    volume so they can be accessed by all Ray workers.
-5. If you want to be able to access the Filestore volume from outside GCP, you'll have to run `cloud/mount_nfs_volume_as_sshfs.sh` on each machine from where you want to access the volume.
+5. If you want to be able to access the Filestore volume from outside GCP, you'll have to run `cloud/mount_nfs_volume_as_sshfs.sh` on each machine from which you want to access the volume.
 This will create a new sshfs mount that proxies file requests to the Filestore volume via the GCP client instance that we created in step (2).
 For instance, I ran `bash mount_nfs_volume_as_sshfs.sh /scratch/sam/il-representations-gcp-volume` to mount an NFS volume on perceptron (likewise for svm and astar, IIRC).

 ## A brief explanation of Ray init scripts